• Skip to main content

 best seared scallops

-Best Seared Scallops with Creamy Lemon-Caper Sauce - scalloped are seared in a skillet to a nice golden crust and then smothered in a creamy sauce made with butter, olive oil, garlic, lemon juice, capers, and, some heavy cream.
+Pan-Seared Scallops with Creamy Lemon-Caper Sauce is a 30-minute ONE-PAN Pescatarian dinner.
+The scallops are seared on the stove top in a skillet to a nice golden crust and then smothered in a creamy sauce made with butter, olive oil, garlic, lemon juice, capers, and heavy cream.
+This recipe is keto, low-carb, gluten-free.

 Course Main Course